dakrone/cheshire/README.md

 code), not quite as fast as clj-serializer (which is just serialization, not actually JSON).

+## Future Ideas/TODOs
+- move away from using Java entirely, use Protocols for the encoder
+- allow custom encoders (this should be doable once switched over to protocols)

 ## License
 Release under the MIT license.
 See LICENSE for the full license.